I regularly give talks at meetups and conferences. If you're hosting an event and would like me to speak, feel free to

-Serverless is a new development paradigm that’s changing the way we write applications.
+Serverless is a new development paradigm that's changing the way we write applications.
 A new programming approach is necessary, one that allows for coordinating across functions, services, and APIs.
-In this talk, discover a handful of design patterns that have emerged from the Serverless and Functions-as-a-Service (FaaS) ecosystem.
-Patterns covered include event-driven architectures and distributed sagas.
+In this talk, learn about serverless computing and Functions-as-a-Service (FaaS).
+Discover a handful of design patterns that have emerged from the Serverless ecosystem, including event-driven architectures and distributed sagas.

 When you have a great idea, the last thing you want to do is set up infrastructure.
-This talk presents the state of serverless in 2018.
+This talk gives an introduction to serverless technologies and architectures.

 In this talk, learn how you can use JSON Schema to write a specification language.
 You will learn about what Domain Specific Languages are, how the WAML web automation language was developed using JSON Schema, and the far-reaching applications of JSON Schema in other domains such as Headless CMSes.